alexmacarthur/macarthur-adoption/_posts/2019-02-15-we-have-been-matched.md

 3. **That God would protect and cover our marriage and our family during this time.**

-    Not only have we had, and still have, finances to figure out, but there is so much else that goes on that we haven't been able to share yet.
-The devil wants to destroy joy, hope, love, peace, etc. He wants this to be terrible so that we can't encourage anyone else.
-He wants us to be a mess, so that we bring Emry pain instead of goodness.
+    Not only have we had, and still have, finances to figure out, but there are so many other details and stressors going on that we've been navigating.
 But God is bigger.
-So we want to ask for your prayers to preserve love, hope, joy, and peace in our family throughout the waiting period and when we bring him home.
+So, we want to ask for your prayers to preserve love, hope, joy, and peace in our family throughout the waiting period and when we bring him home.
 Pray that we have time to prepare our hearts for this child.
 That we can dedicate ourselves to learning more about the attachment process in adoption, and prepare ourselves to comfort a grieving child after custody.

 Thank you again for all of your support!